-Adverse Action and Your Right to a Free Credit Report
+Adverse Action and Your Free Credit Report

 The Fair Credit Reporting Act, the law that governs credit reporting, requires you to be sent an adverse action letter whenever you have an application denied because of information in your credit report.
 The adverse action letter should explain the reasons you were denied and inform you of your right to receive a free copy of the credit report that was used in the decision.

-Free Credit Report Only From One Bureau
+Limits on Free Credit Report

 In the case of an adverse action, you're only entitled to order a free credit report from the credit bureau who provided the report used in the creditor's decision.
 For example, if the lender reviewed your Equifax credit report to process your application, you're only entitled to a free Equifax credit report.
 The credit bureaus know whether to provide a free copy of your credit report based on your recent credit inquiries.

 You can only order this specific free credit report when the information in your credit report was the reason you were denied.
 For example, if you were denied because your income was too low, you don’t qualify for a free credit report under this particular section of the Fair Credit Reporting Act.
 The creditor is still required to send a letter explaining why you were denied, but the letter will not include instructions for ordering a free credit report.

-You Still Get an Annual Credit Report
+Annual Credit Report Access

 The credit report you get when you're denied credit is in addition to the annual credit report that you can order once a year from the three credit bureaus through AnnualCreditReport.com.